 Join Us on Social Media

 Your Donations support our quarterly journal and our Online Community

 When you are ready, if you would like to support the spread of pantheism and unite with other Pantheists in full membership, including subscription to our quarterly newsletter, Pantheist Vision, we invite you to join the Universal Pantheist Society.
 Learn more about how to join on our Membership page.

 The Universal Pantheist Society was conceived and founded within the high-altitude groves of ancient 5,000 year-old Bristlecone Pine in the White Mountains of California.
+We honor our elders.

 The Inner Source and Outer Aim of Pantheism